toorop/govh/cli/README.md

 * [Linux](ftp://ftp.toorop.fr/softs/ovh_cli/linux/ovh)

-### 2 - Open a terminal and launch it
+### 2 - Run cmd and follow instructions
+Open a terminal, go to the path where ovh binary is and run :

+	./ovh

+On Linux and MacOs

+	./ovh.exe

+On windows

-### 3 - Follow instruction to get & use  auth token
+And follow the instruction to get and use your consumer key.
-More detailed procedure will come...

 ### Response
 For now all responses (except error) are raw JSON response as returned by the API.